On July 19, 1723, officials in Newport, R.I., hanged 26 sailors for piracy before a jubilant crowd.

 Puritan minister Cotton Mather was pleased to get the news in Boston, 70 miles to the north.
 “It was the hand of the Glorious God which brought these criminals to die," he thundered from his pulpit.
 “Take a due notice of what you have seen in the way which these wicked men have trodden, and in the fearful end in which their way has brought them to."

 English pirate Edward Low and his sidekick Charles Harris were raiding ships along trade routes from the Caribbean to New England in the spring of 1723.
-They left a bloody wake, having massacred an entire crew, sunk ships, cut off prisoners’ ears and burned their flesh to the bone so they would reveal where the gold and silver were hidden.
+They left a bloody wake, having massacred an entire crew, sunk ships, cut off prisoners’ ears and burned their flesh to the bone so they would reveal where they had hidden gold and silver.

 That spring Low and Harris in two vessels sailed north from the Caribbean.
 On June 10, 1723, they spotted a ship sailing to leeward off Long Island.
 They gave chase, only to find the vessel was a 20-gun warship HMS Greyhound.